 Frankincense Essential Oil

 Ancient peoples are believed to have used Frankincense Oil to beautify the skin.
 Frankincense Oil promotes regeneration of healthy cells and also keeps the existing cells and tissues healthy.
-When you combine this aspect of Frankincense Oil with its powerful astringent capabilities, you have a potent anti-aging quality for which Frankincense Oil is often used.
-It can help to eliminate sun spots, remove micro-wrinkles around the eyes and cheeks, and generally tone and tighten skin all over the body, while simultaneously replacing old or dying cells with new, healthy ones.
+It is believed to have a potent anti-aging quality for which Frankincense Oil is often used.
+It thought to reduce the appearance of sun spots, micro-wrinkles around the eyes and cheeks, and generally tone and tighten skin all over the body, while simultaneously replacing old or dying cells with new, healthy ones.

 Geranium Oil has a long history as an ingredient used in fine cosmetics because it can be used on dry, oily or even sensitive skin.
 Properties of the plant help to increase blood circulation and skin elasticity.
 Collagen stimulation increases with its consistent application.
 Geranium Oil has cytophyletic properties, meaning that it can stimulate cellular regeneration in the skin, and encourage dead skin cells to be recycled and new cells to be created, the result is more radiant skin.
-Geranium Oil used alone or as an ingredient in skin care products can prevent sagging and loose skin.
-Moreover, its astringent benefits can help prevent wrinkles from forming, making it perfect for use in anti-aging.
+Geranium Oil used alone or as an ingredient in skin care products can prevent sagging and loose skin, making it perfect for use in anti-aging.